OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 An AVM value may be one of the following:

 1. `Int`: a 256 bit integer
-1. `CodePoint`: a codepoint, points to an instruction in the code.
+1. `CodePoint`: a codepoint, this points to an instruction in the code.
 1. `Buffer`: a buffer that contains bytes.
 1. `Tuple(`...`)`: up to 8 AVM values.

-More complex values are usually encoded by storing multiple values inside a `Tuple`, included nested tuples.
+More complex values are encoded by storing multiple values inside a `Tuple`, included nested tuples.

 ## Default Value

-Every type has a default value that is used for the initial value of globals with that type.
+Most types has a default value that is used for the initial value of globals with that type.
 The default values for each type are as follows:

 * `uint`, `int`, `bytes32`, `address`: